Emmotes/ic_spoilers/docs/flint.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Fatherly Advice** (Guess)
-> Increase the effect of Flint's Forged Bonds by $amount% for each Champion in the formation who is 40 years old or younger, stacking multiplicatively.
+> Increase the effect of Flint's Forged Bonds by 100% for each Champion in the formation who is 40 years old or younger, stacking multiplicatively.

+<span style="font-size:1.2em;">ⓘ</span> *Note: This ability is prestack.*
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>